Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-The only way to damage him is to throw the pieces of brain at him while his head is open.
-You'll only need to do this 2 times and he's defeated.
-There are 2 ways to fight Dr. Finkelstein:
+* The only way to damage him is to throw the pieces of brain on a tray to your left of where you star at him while his head is open.
-1. Grab his head from begind with △ and repeatedly press △ until his head opens.
-Then grab a piece of brain in the tray on the left of the arena and throw it right in front of him while his head is open.
+* One way to open his head is to grab him from behind with △ until it opens.
+Then throw the pieces of brain right in front of him.
-2. Destroy his machines and collect the notes.
-Perform the dance segment successfully and his head will be open.
-Grab a piece of brain on the tray to the left and throw it right in front of him.

-You'll earn the achievement after getting the St Patrick's Day Door at the end of the fight.
-As well as earning the Santa Jack Costume!
+* You can also collect notes by destroying his machinery or even trying to open his head to open it.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248516.png">